-Once all is in order, getting inside and getting organised, you sit down and kitty wants to head butt you.
+Once all is in order, you sit down and kitty wants to head butt you.

 This is all normal and although the term headbutt or head bump is frequently used it is really referring to head bunt, the cat is giving you a head bunt.

 This is a great video which shows the meaning of headbunt without any words needed.

 Cats have a sophisticated sense of smell, about 200 times stronger than ours.

 This strong sense of smell forms an integral part of the way in which cats deal with the world about them.